siberoloji/siberoloji.github.io/content/blog/2024-01-17-constants-and-variables-in-kotlin.md

 url: /constants-and-variables-in-kotlin/
 ---

   We introduced the topic of defining variables and assigning values in the Kotlin programming language in our <a href="https://www.siberoloji.com/en/kotlin-variable-and-value-definition/" data-type="post" data-id="696" target="_blank" rel="noreferrer noopener">previous article</a>.
-In this article, we will take a closer look at assigning values with const and val.</p>
+In this article, we will take a closer look at assigning values with const and val.

- ## val variables</h2>
+ ## val variables
 <!-- /wp:heading -->

   The code below defines two variables, an integer containing the constant number <code>pi</code> and a String value named <code>helloMsg</code>.
-These values cannot be changed again after they are first assigned.</p>
+These values cannot be changed again after they are first assigned.

 <!-- wp:code -->